About

 The pages on this blog contain ideas about the writing process and reflections on the novels and short stories I’ve been reading.

 I’ve had short stories published in Unsweetened, the University of New South Wales’ annual student anthology, and Birkbeck College’s Mechanics Institutes Review.
-I’ve also had minor recognition for stories sent to competitions:
+I studied a BA (Hons) in English and MA in Creative Writing at UNSW and Birkbeck respectively.

 Drought was short listed for BBC Radio 4 Opening Lines programme in 2012.